qwertzui11/cef_osr/README.md

 Tested with latest Ogre and latest cef binaries as of 1/5/2019.
 ## Running the example

+Download prebuilt cef binaries and extract them somewhere

-Make sure you add a valid Ogre.cfg and set cefroot within the cmakelists This is what you will get
+Make sure you set set(CEF_ROOT XXXX) within the cmakelists

+This is what you will get
 ![cef sample]( https://i.imgur.com/pvziPKd.gif "Cef")

-Ensure you got the content of the folder cef/Resources/* and the executable chrome-sandbox along with the osr binary.

-Ensure you copied the ogre plugins.cfg in your working directory.
+You might need to add an ogre.cfg (Usually found in documents) to the binary dir.

-Ensure your resources.cfg is setup properly.
+Ensure your resources.cfg/plugins.cfg is setup properly.
 If not use d3d9 render